 The time to start is NOW.
 You can do it, and you CAN afford it!

 The best one overall is Focusrite Scarlett 2i2 (3rd Gen).
 It works with musicians of all genres.
-I recommend getting the 2i2 sound card and a good set of headphones.
+We recommend getting the 2i2 audio interface and a good set of headphones.

-Save your money for sample packs and VST so you can start making tracks and beats using your PC or laptop.
+Save your money for sample packs and VST so you can start making tracks and beats using your computer or laptop.

 Is FL Studio Compatible with Mac and PC?

-This is a complete Digital Audio Workstation (DAW).
-It contains all an artist needs to arrange, edit record and mix music and sound, so it sounds high quality.
+FL Studio is a complete Digital Audio Workstation (DAW).
+It contains everything an artist needs to arrange, edit, record, and mix music and sound, so it sounds high quality.

-- Tech Requirements: FL Studio works on Windows 8/10 and MacOS 10.13.
+- Tech Requirements: Works on Windows 8.1/10 and MacOS 10.13.6 or later.
 You will need an Intel Pentium 3 CPU or 2 GHz AMD.
-You need 2 GB disk space and 4 GB RAM.
+You need 4 GB disk space and 4 GB RAM.
 Having a more powerful CPU will enable you to run more instruments and FX.

 What music will you produce?
 The style you make will have an influence on the interface you buy.